jnozzi/cocoadev.com/markdown/ResultCacher.md

 Ok I don't think this example would work but I hope it illustrates the idea.

 ...
-static General/ResultCacher* cachedFib = General/[ResultCacher initWithObject:[fib class]];   // Lets assume the we want all the messages to have there values cached.
+static ResultCacher* cachedFib = [ResultCacher initWithObject:[fib class]];   // Lets assume the we want all the messages to have there values cached.
 ...

 @implementation fib